yolanda93/smashbox-deployment/README.md

    * Behaviour comparison of the sync client with different configurations: platforms, cernbox client versions and endpoints
    * Test the sync client installation on different platforms (e.g., Windows, CentOS, MacOSX)

 Currently, it is possible to deploy smashbox in your current machine, a cluster of VMs in OpenStack or within a set of containers using Docker.
-Finally, this document also describes how to visualize and analyse the test results with kibana (table of contents)
+Finally, this document also describes how to visualize and analyse the test results with kibana (instructions)

 project tree
 =================